 This cool colour changing flower experiment teaches kids how a plant absorbs water up its stem to reach its petals or leaves.
 Watch as the brightly coloured water transforms the white flowers in just a few minutes!
 Check out the full instructions at Laughing Kids Learn.

 9. Dancing rice

 This simple twist on the baking soda and vinegar combination will have kids mesmerised as they watch the rice begin to dance in the glass!
 This super easy experiment teaches kids about cause and effect as well as chain reactions.
 Grab the full instructions at Green Kid Crafts.

 A packet of Skittles and a plate of water is all you need to create a funky Skittles rainbow like this one from Fun With Mama!
 Keep the fun going by mixing and matching colours to create different patterns and combinations.
 Just keep an eye on those sticky little fingers … some Skittles are sure to end up in little tummies if you’re not careful!
 (Or perhaps that’s half the fun?)

 This activity is sure to get the kiddos giggling!
 The aim is to get the silly glove guy to stand up straight and tall.
 But it’s not as easy as it sounds!
 This cute activity was designed by a preschool teacher, grab the full instructions at The Empowered Provider.

 Who knew it was so easy AND such fun to make your own ice cream in a bag?
-This clever trick only takes 5-10 minutes and you have a yummy, sweet ice cream treat to enjoy.
+This clever trick only takes 5-10 minutes and you have a yummy, sweet ice cream treat to enjoy while you explain to your kids how salt lowers the melting point of the ice and draws heat from the ice cream in the bag.
 Find out how to make your own at Growing a Jeweled Rose.

 For more great activities for kids of all ages, head to our Things To Do section!